app-net-interface/awi-catalyst-sdwan-operator/README.md

 1. Interacting with the awi

-    Resources `internetworkdomains` and `internetworkdomainappconnections` are
+    Resources `internetworkdomainconnections` and `internetworkdomainappconnections` are
     a way of creating requests to AWI system.

-    For instance, applying the following `internetworkdomain.yaml` manifest
+    For instance, applying the following `internetworkdomainconnection.yaml` manifest

     ```yaml
     apiVersion: awi.app-net-interface.io/v1alpha1
-    kind: InterNetworkDomain
+    kind: InterNetworkDomainConnection
     metadata:
-    name: my-internetworkdomain
+    name: my-internetworkdomainconnection
     spec:
     metadata:
         name: example-name